Let’s take a look at the two healthcare apps we built:

 Performance

 Just like security, performance seems to have little to do with design, right?
 I would agree too, but let’s imagine a patient syncing his glucose readings from a medical sensor to a mobile app.
-Only specific design mechanics will notify him if the sync is in progress, successful, or something went wrong.
+Only specific design mechanics will notify him if the sync is in progress, successful, or if something has gone wrong.

 Health data can be critical when healthcare professionals need to make a decision.
 Therefore, presenting such information in a way that can’t be misinterpreted is of utmost importance.
-For example, does a doctor immediately see that patient vitals are outdated or if some data is not being monitored in real-time?
+For example, do medical professionals immediately see that patient vitals are outdated or that some data is not being monitored in real time?

 As you can see, healthcare app UI design is critical for optimal performance: